Last updated:

 Displacement

 Critical drivers of displacement in South Sudan are conflict, persistent poverty, food insecurity and flooding.
-There are more than 2.2 million IDPs in South Sudan, and more than 2.2 million South Sudanese are refugees in neighboring countries.
-The South Sudanese refugee crisis remains the largest in Africa.
-Around 15% of the refugee population are people with disabilities.
+As of the end of December 2023, there were two million IDPs in South Sudan, and more than 2.27 million South Sudanese are refugees in neighboring countries as of June 30, 2024.

-Many displaced people have been forced to relocate multiple times to seek better living conditions or flee violence.
+Many displaced people have been forced to relocate multiple times to seek better living conditions or flee violence, particularly as those South Sudanese who fled northward into Sudan have again been displaced by violence and conflict there.
 Women, girls and people with disabilities are at risk of sexual violence, both inside displacement sites and when collecting fuel or food in surrounding areas.

 A macroeconomic crisis, linked to a decade of conflict, is a driver of South Sudan’s humanitarian crisis and contributes to displacement.
 The 2023 Global Report on Food Crises highlighted other drivers of the crisis, including very high staple food prices that are a result of insufficient domestic food supplies; low foreign currency reserves and the weak national currency; high fuel prices; and reduced imports from neighboring Uganda.
 These factors result in limited access to livelihoods, lack of agricultural opportunities and continued insecurity, which forces people to flee their homes in search of safety and food assistance.